dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 * **Capturing function arguments**: when LBR is used together with PEBS (see [@sec:secPEBS]), it is possible to capture function arguments, since according to [x86 calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions),[^12] the first few arguments of a callee are passed in registers that are recorded in a PEBS entry. [@IntelOptimizationManual, Appendix B, Chapter B.3.3.4]
 * **Basic Block Execution Counts**: since all the basic blocks between a branch IP (source) and the previous target in the LBR stack are executed exactly once, it’s possible to evaluate the execution rate of basic blocks inside a program.
 This process involves building a map of starting addresses of each basic block and then traversing collected LBR stacks backward. [@IntelOptimizationManual, Appendix B, Chapter B.3.3.4]

-[^1]: Only since Skylake microarchitecture.
-In Haswell and Broadwell architectures LBR stack is 16 entries deep.
-Check the Intel manual for information about other architectures.
 [^2]: Linux `perf script` manual page - [http://man7.org/linux/man-pages/man1/perf-script.1.html](http://man7.org/linux/man-pages/man1/perf-script.1.html).
 [^3]: Utilized by `perf record --call-graph dwarf`.
 [^4]: We cannot necessarily drive conclusions about function call counts in this case.
 For example, we cannot say that `foo` calls `bar` 10 times more than `zoo`.
 It could be the case that `foo` calls `bar` once, but it executes an expensive path inside `bar` while `zoo` calls `bar` lots of times but returns quickly from it.